High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

-With the above result, the total error of the spectral filter $g$ can be bounded by each individual error term.
-This process is illustrated within the orange box of \autoref{fig:section_connection}.
-Specifically, we can bound the error in spectral filter construction by comparing the operator distance between

-which gives an upper bound for the numerator and the denominator.
+Based on the above result, the total error of the spectral filter function $g$ can be bounded by the sum of the individual error terms.
+The derivation process is illustrated within the orange box of \autoref{fig:section_connection}.
+Specifically, we can bound the error in spectral filter construction by comparing the operator distance between $ \| g_{\tau, x_c, s_c} - g_{\tau, x_c, s_c \rightarrow \infty} \|, $ which gives an upper bound for the numerator and the denominator.
 Using the triangular inequality, the operator error between $g_{\tau}$ and $g_{\tau,x_c, s_c} $ defined in \autoref{eq:def_g_tau_x_s} is